CityIsBetter/Website-Portfolio-4.0/README.md

 ![Caption: Performance Benchmark](https://i.imgur.com/NvAe0bJ.png)
+performance benchmark is low since pageInsight is not suited for websites with page transition and flag the transition as layout shift and reduce score.

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or new features.